yimeishao/yimeishao.github.io/_posts/2020-02-12-babys_first_cli_data_gem.markdown

 The concept of Missed Connections is really romantic at heart.
 You were going about your day and you saw a beautiful stranger.
 You post about the encounter online with the hope that maybe they'll see it and that maybe they were going about their day when they saw a beautiful stranger (you).
 Because let's face it, you don't want to interrupt someone's space.
 What if they're not interested?
 What if they just wanted a quiet commute?
 What if you're not a beautiful stranger?
 You'd be just a creep.
 In my opinion, Craigslist is a place to practice consent and respect -- both parties have to actively look for each other.

 Obviously, if you've ever been on Missed Connections, you know it doesn't always work like this.
-Instead, what you get is at worst a barrage of people's often disgusting, often fetishizing, inner thoughts.
-At best, a sad, truncated plea for intimacy.
+Instead, what you get is, at worst, a barrage of people's often disgusting, often fetishizing, inner thoughts.
+At best, it's a sad, truncated plea for intimacy.
 You wonder, "What beautiful stranger is going to read this and want to connect?"

 And so, I thought it would be fun to have them read as poems instead.
 A message created by collaborating different voices.
 Modern romance, baby!